PlayXman/app-msa/README.md

 ================
 App for managing your personal lists of all sorts of media - books, movies, games etc. It connects the media with favorite services like _Trakt_, _Giantbomb_ and _Tmdb_.

 It's meant for personal use only.
 There's no durable account management system right now.
-It suppose to run on personal **Firebase** hosting.
+It's supposed to run on personal **Firebase** hosting.

 The app is utterly serverless.
 It connects directly to services from its frontend.
 It's basically hard client after all assets are downloaded.